Black Robin Farm

 2022-Ongoing

-Feilden Fowles Architects in collaboration with Jonathan Cook Landscape Architects are leading the design of a new world-class culture and education centre in the unique landscape of the South Downs National Park for Eastbourne Borough Council and the Towner Gallery.
-The project aims to connect visitors with the landscape and heritage of the site’s remarkable agricultural Downland setting, through art in the landscape, exhibitions, creative events, learning and maker spaces.
-The proposals include a new gallery building, learning studios, events spaces, making spaces and a new refectory, with over 2000m2 of existing agricultural fabric being brought into new use.
-The project is funded through Eastbourne Borough Council’s successful £19.8 million bid to the government’s Levelling Up Fund.
+Feilden Fowles Architects, in collaboration with Jonathan Cook Landscape Architects, are designing a new culture and education centre within the South Downs National Park, commissioned by Eastbourne Borough Council and the Towner Gallery.
+The project aims to engage visitors with the landscape and heritage of this agricultural Downland site through art and learning.
+Proposals include a new gallery building, studios, event and making spaces, a refectory, and the adaptive reuse of over 2,000 sqm of existing farm buildings.
+The project is supported by Eastbourne Borough Council’s £19.8 million award from the government’s Levelling Up Fund.

 Project Information